Navigation and service

 2. Set substitution criteria

 Set criteria to eliminate alternatives that are not safer or not safe enough.
-When establishing criteria check what substances are on a priority/’black list’ of legal bodies or companies or see which of the hazards you have identified were used by others in defining substances of concern.
+When establishing criteria, check what substances are on a priority list by legislation or a ’black list’ by companies.
+You can also check which of the hazards you identified were used by others to define substances of concern.
+Further substitution criteria relate to technical functionality, and operational specifics of your company may play a role as well.
+Reflect on the reasons for implementing an alternative on the basis of the operational conditions and costs.

 See Database of restricted and priority substances